cherylisabella/Finance/Finance & Business Analytics/README.md

 #### Model Differences:

-- The key differences between the market share and Tobin's Q models were noted, with the market share model performing better due to a higher adjusted R-squared value.
+- The key differences between the market share and Tobin's Q models were notable, with the market share regression model performing better due to a higher adjusted R-squared value.
 Tobin's Q, being more focused on long-term value, reflects less immediate impact from current strategies.
+- As previously discussed, both models predominantly indicate the insignificance of certain variables.
+However, we chose to include all variables in our analysis, as even those that are statistically insignificant can offer valuable insights.
+- Advertising Intensity:
+  - An increase in advertising intensity is associated with a rise in market share, but conversely, it leads to a decrease in Tobin's Q. This suggests that while advertising efforts may drive immediate sales growth, they may not necessarily enhance the firm's long-term market value relative to its book value.
+- Industry Comparison:
+  - Retailers in the shoe and women's clothing industries tend to have a higher market share compared to those in the family clothing sector.
+However, these retailers in shoes and women’s clothing typically exhibit a lower Tobin’s Q, indicating that while they capture a larger share of the market, their long-term market value is relatively lower.

+Tobin's Q:
+- Tobin’s Q represents the ratio of a firm's market value to the replacement cost of its assets.
+This metric focuses on the long-term performance and reflects the relationship between market value and asset worth.
+However, it's important to note that current actions may not be immediately reflected in Tobin’s Q.

+Market Share:
+- In contrast, market share is more directly linked to a company's day-to-day activities and decisions.
+Consequently, the impact of business actions on market share is often visible in the short term.
+- As a result, the model predicting market share appears to provide a better fit compared to the model for Tobin’s Q, as evidenced by the higher adjusted R-squared value.

 #### Expected Performance of an Average Firm:
 - Predictions were made for an "average" firm, using the means of numerical variables and categorical combinations for different industries.